 Jin Wook and Yoo Mi share several sweet moments on the show and these two actors looked very comfortable with each other which made them look convincingly in love with each other.

 Lee Yoo Mi: Now I am only talking about the character Yoo Mi and not actress Ji Eun.
 I personally felt that Yoo Mi was not a well-developed character because she seemed one-dimensional.
-She feels a little awkward with Jin Wook initially because of the one-night stand and also because of his stern face.
-But once he makes it clear that he likes her, she still looks wary of him.
+She feels a little awkward with Jin Wook initially because of their one-night stand and also because of his stern face.
+But even after he makes it clear that he likes her, she still looks wary of him.
+Why?